Lisc-code/Inverse-design-of-amorphous/README.md

-# Inverse_design_of_amorphous_from_property_to_composition
+# Inverse design of amorphous alloys via generative AI: from multi-objective properties to tailored compositions
-Inverse design of amorphous alloys via generative AI: from multi-objective properties to tailored compositions
+All code will be uploaded upon acceptance of the article